 While we may always be grateful for the same things like family or friends, try to think of additional ideas to mix it up.
 This prevents it from losing meaning and makes us more focused on looking around us at all the possibilities.

-What are some of the things that you’re grateful for?
-What type of gratitude practice works best for you?
+What are some of the things that you’re grateful for in your life?
+How do you add gratitude to your daily routine?
 Do you want to try adding gratitude into your daily routine?

 Let us know in the comments 🙂